-(F, On Demand) This course is designed to provide the student with an exposure to the managerial aspects of transportation management as a function of the firm's logistical strategy.
+Description: This course is designed to provide the student with an exposure to the managerial aspects of transportation management as a function of the firm's logistical strategy.
 It includes an introduction to the management of the various transportation modes: rail, motor, air, water, and pipelines.
 This course provides the student with a basic understanding of the issues and work performed by traffic managers and the management of modern transportation firms.

-Prerequisite: TRLG 1013 with a grade of "C" or better.
-Also, TRLG 2033 is a corequisite.
-It must be taken in the same semester as TRLG 2013.
+Eligibility Requirement: Completion of TRLG 1013 with a grade greater than or equal to C and enrollment in TRLG 2033.